Providing loving care to young children helps them to be mentally healthy.

 - Teach your child appropriate behaviours.

-- Let your child explore his environment.
+- Let your child explore their environment.

 - Let your child participate in child-led play.
 Share the fun of play with your child.